modelscope/awesome-deep-reasoning/README.md

 # Awesome-deep-reasoning
-Collect every awesome work about O1/R1!
+Collect the awesome works evolved around reasoning models like O1/R1!
+You can also find the collection [here](https://www.modelscope.cn/collections/R1-gongzuoheji-3cfe79822e894a).

 ## Table of Contents